lchastain/MemoryBank/src/main/resources/help/markdown/Running.md

 And when you do that, be sure to provide the user email program argument.
 Ex:  java -classpath [path to jar];[path to external libraries] MemoryBank jondo@lcware.net

-Starting at C:\, here is the 'Target' I use in a windows shortcut to run the app via the jar:
+Starting at C:\, here is the 'Target' from a windows shortcut that runs the app via the
+jar:
-"C:\Program Files\Java\jdk-16.0.2\bin\java.exe" -Dtiming -Ddebug -classpath
+"C:\Program Files\Java\jdk-16.0.2\bin\java.exe" -classpath
 [dev workspace]\out\artifacts\MemoryBank_jar\MemoryBank.jar;[path to external libraries] MemoryBank jondo@lcware.net

 And similarly, to run the app via the jar built by Maven:
-"C:\Program Files\Java\jdk-16.0.2\bin\java.exe" -Dtiming -Ddebug -classpath
+"C:\Program Files\Java\jdk-16.0.2\bin\java.exe" -classpath
 [dev workspace]\target\MemoryBank-1.0-SNAPSHOT.jar;[path to external libraries] MemoryBank jondo@lcware.net